alexb7711/pymind/README.md

 [configuring Pymind]()).
 To see what PyMind offers, see the [Features page]().

 # Quick Start
 PyMind can be executed as a command line application, or be used as a Python module.
-But first we need to install it.
+But first you need to install it.
-After cloning the repository, run `make install` in the PyMind directory
+After cloning the repository, run `make install` in the PyMind directory.

-**Note**: The makefile is a bit rough, if you are getting an error try opening the makefile changing the `pipx` commands to `pip`.
+> **Note**: The makefile is a bit rough, if you are getting an error try opening the makefile changing the `pipx` commands
+> to `pip`.

 Example of PyMind being used as an application
 ```bash